-From moss turning brown, to metal bars being raised at popular attractions to keep guests from walking off the walking path, to glaciers disappearing, we are all too aware of the changing environment that has been affected by both climate change and tourism.
+Sustainable tourism in Iceland is a hot topic at the moment.
+Discussion of apparent over-tourism and environmental effects are at the forefront.
+But there is a lot more to it than that.
+From moss turning brown, to metal bars being raised at popular attractions, to walking off the path, to glaciers disappearing.
+We are all too aware of the changing environment that has been affected by both climate change and tourism.

-It’s been a year and a bit since the Hidden Iceland team opened their doors and decided right away that the only way we would set up the company, was to do so sustainably.
-Being a sustainable travel company was not as simple as just following a strict environmental policy and leaving each place the same as it was found.
+Hidden Iceland began running tours in earnest back in November 2017 and decided right away that the only to run tours in Iceland was to do so sustainably.
+To us being a sustainable tourism company was not as simple as just following a strict Environmental Policy and leaving each place the same as it was found.
 This is a great mantra, but there is much more to be done.
 As Hidden Iceland keeps on growing, we still remain 100% Carbon Neutral through sustainable tourism practices and ethical investing with Climate Care.

 Reduce and Reuse

-These statements are so often overused and under performed.
-Mainly because they are so hard to quantify.
+This statements is very often overused and under performed.
+Mainly because it is so hard to quantify and monitor.

 Sustainable tourism is again a difficult statement to quantify.
 What is sustainable tourism?
-Hidden Iceland believe that small groups in appropriate vehicles with guides who are well versed in the area, and who carefully take care of the group is the definition of sustainable tourism for us.
+Hidden Iceland believe that small groups in appropriate vehicles with guides who are well versed in the area.
+Who also carefully take care of the group is the definition of sustainable tourism.

 Watching places in Iceland like the hot pools in Mývatn or the waterfall of Brúarafoss be restricted for access due to tourists running a mock gives rises to quotes like ‘Iceland is too crowded’.
 The reality is that if you flood an area with hundreds of tourists and say, ‘be back in 50 minutes’ then inevitably the area is going to be slowly but surely destroyed.